 While road conditions are a significant factor, the behavior of drivers also plays a critical role in bicycle safety.
 Distracted driving, whether because of cell phone use or other distractions, can lead to accidents with cyclists.
 Aggressive driving, such as speeding or failing to yield, further increases risks.

-If you were injured in a car accident in Orange County, one of the most…
+If you suffered a back injury in a car accident in Orange County, California, you…

-If you were injured in Orange County, you may be dealing with more than medical…
+If you were injured in a car accident in Orange County, California, you may quickly…